drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 ![](img/teedoffj_girl02.png)

-The game does prominently feature a young blonde girl who is presumably our caddie, sporting a red top with a white collar and a Tecmo logo.
+The game does prominently feature a young blonde girl who is apparently our caddie, sporting a red top with a white collar and a Tecmo logo.
 She is decidedly *not naked* however.

 ![](img/teedoffj_scorecard01.png)